adobe/helix-home/docs/architecture.md

 The biggest architectural difference is that in Cloudflare, the inner CDN and and the pipeline are combined in a single service that is using a Cloudflare Worker.
 #### EDGE on Cloudflare

-Like on AWS, the customer can use their own CDN, and opt-in selectively by using `*.hlx-secondary.live` as the origin.
+Like on Fastly, the customer can use their own CDN, and opt-in selectively by using `*.hlx-secondary.live` as the origin.

 The inner CDN on Cloudflare uses Worker KV instead of edge dictionaries.